 As for the baseball owners, baseball executives, and politicians who advocate for these punishments, the crime is framed as one of deception.
 “The sport is about to become a fraud,” Sen. John McCain told commissioner Bud Selig and MLB Players Association director Donald Fehr in 2004.

 But a look at the players who are actually suspended reveals this as a fraud.
-Four of the 14 players suspended in the Biogenesis fallout were minor leaguers.
-Of the 105 players suspended under MLB’s joint drug agreement since it was enacted in 2005, 62 have been minor league players.
-A majority have been from outside the United States – primarily Latin American countries, where failing to succeed in baseball often means a return to a life of poverty.
+Four of the fourteen players suspended in the Biogenesis fallout were minor leaguers.
+Of the 105 players suspended under MLB’s joint drug agreement since it was enacted in 2005, sixty-two have been minor league players.
+A majority have been from outside the United States — primarily Latin American countries, where failing to succeed in baseball often means a return to a life of poverty.

 Even for an American born player, the difference between languishing in the minors and playing in the majors can be the difference between making $20,000 a year (or less, in lower levels of the minor leagues) and making millions.
 When the options are a sub-living wage versus complete financial security, who wouldn’t reach for the needle?